berlinrs/berline.rs/_posts/2022-05-10-rust-hack-and-learn.md

 ---

 Notes for this event: In addition to our usual coincidental choice of topics we will dedicate the first 45 minutes or so to Rust beginners by introducing selected concepts of the Rust language.
-In this event this will be Rust's Enums!
+In this event this will be Rust's Patterns and Matching!

 ---